tyler-johnson/Turbo/README.md

 ### Where is the documentation?!

 Coming soon.
 I'm the only one working on this right now and I have not had time to write it out.
 The code is *decently* commented, so you should be able to get the gist of what's going on.
-I am definitely here to help via email so don't hesitate.
+I am definitely here to help so don't hesitate to [contact me](tyler@vintyge.com).

 ### What is the plan for developing this thing?